Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 # Summary

-optimal control problems using OpenSim Moco (Dembia et al., 2020) and MATLAB (The Mathworks, Inc., Natick, MA, USA).
+optimal control problems using OpenSim Moco [@Dembia2020] and MATLAB (The Mathworks, Inc., Natick, MA, USA).
 MEP features several templates for testing and prototyping novel MocoGoals in lieu of rebuilding OpenSim or generating an .omoco file from C++ to load the problem into MATLAB.
 Instead, users structure custom goals, build them, and call custom goals from MATLAB scripts.

 This repository features: